mfazza/anagramma/README.md

 ## Project Management

 Although I wrote this by myself, I had to be organized in order to get everything done.
 Once I figured out what technology I wanted to use, I immediately broke down the project in accomplishable chunks.
 I made a little scrum board for myself on Trello and worked on those "user stories".
 I gave myself a week to complete this, but I couldn't work on it all the time.
 It was helpful having the board to guide me through the development process.
 Commits related to the stories can be found in the comments of those stories.

-The version control model I chose is Trunk based since I was the only person working on the project.

 The little scrum board (more similar to a kanban board) can be found [here](https://trello.com/b/Vc4MRw1S/anagramma).